kkslider/job-queue/README.md

     Host: localhost:3000
     Cache-Control: no-cache

-The response body from the server will contain the `state` of the job and other job information, including a data property with the HTML for the URL if the job has completed:
+The response body from the server will contain the `state` of the job and other job information, including a data property with the HTML for the URL if the job has completed (truncated here):

     {
         "id": "80",